Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 var data2 = gem2.GetComponent<GemData>();

-// Update their grid coordinates
+// Update grid coordinates in each gem

 data1.gridPosX = x2;